²ÝÁñÊÓƵ

 • dc.title: Molecular Mechanisms of Acute Organophosphate Nephrotoxicity dc.contributor.author: Sobolev, V. E.; Sokolova, M. O.; Goncharov, N. V.; Jenkins, R. O. dc.description.abstract: Organophosphates (OPs) are toxic chemicals produced by an esterification process and some other routes.
 They are the main components of herbicides, pesticides, and insecticides and are also widely used in the production of plastics and solvents.
 Acute or chronic exposure to OPs can manifest in various levels of toxicity to humans, animals, plants, and insects.
 OPs containing insecticides were widely used in many countries during the 20th century, and some of them continue to be used today.
 In particular, 36 OPs have been registered in the USA, and all of them have the potential to cause acute and sub-acute toxicity.
 Renal damage and impairment of kidney function after exposure to OPs, accompanied by the development of clinical manifestations of poisoning back in the early 1990s of the last century, was considered a rare manifestation of their toxicity.
 However, since the beginning of the 21st century, nephrotoxicity of OPs as a manifestation of delayed toxicity is the subject of greater attention of researchers.
 In this article, we present a modern view on the molecular pathophysiological mechanisms of acute nephrotoxicity of organophosphate compounds. dc.description: open access article

-• dc.title: Survival of Clostridioides difficile spores in thermal and chemo-thermal laundering processes and influence of the exosporium on their adherence to cotton bed sheets dc.contributor.author: Owen, Lucy; Laird, Katie; Jenkins, R. O.; Tarrant, Joanna dc.description.abstract: Clostridioides difficile spores were previously demonstrated to survive industrial laundering.
+• dc.title: Survival of Clostridioides difficile spores in thermal and chemo-thermal laundering processes and influence of the exosporium on their adherence to cotton bed sheets dc.contributor.author: Owen, Lucy; Laird, Katie; Jenkins, R. O.; Tarrant, Joanna; Smith, Laura J. dc.description.abstract: Clostridioides difficile spores were previously demonstrated to survive industrial laundering.
 Understanding interactions between heat, disinfectants and soiling (e.g. bodily fluids) affecting C. difficile spore survival could inform the optimization of healthcare laundry processes.
 Reducing spore attachment to linen could also enhance laundering efficacy.
 This study aimed to compare the sensitivity of C. difficile spores to heat and detergent, with and without soiling and to investigate adherence to cotton.
 Survival of C. difficile spores exposed to industrial laundering temperatures (71–90°C), reference detergent and industrial detergent was quantified with and without soiling.
 The adherence to cotton after 0 and 24 h air drying was determined with the exosporium of C. difficile spores partially or fully removed.
 Clostridioides difficile spores were stable at 71°C for 20 min (≤0·37 log10 reduction) while 90°C was sporicidal (3 log10 reduction); soiling exerted a protective effect.
 Industrial detergent was more effective at 71°C compared to 25°C (2·81 vs 0·84 log10 reductions), however, specifications for sporicidal activity (>3 log10 reduction) were not met.
 Clostridioides difficile spores increasingly adhered to cotton over time, with 49% adherence after 24 h.
 Removal of the exosporium increased adherence by 19–23% compared to untreated spores.
 Further understanding of the role of the exosporium in attachment to cotton could enhance spore removal and aid decontamination of linen. dc.description: open access article

 • dc.title: Serum albumin in health and disease: esterase, antioxidant, transporting and signaling properties dc.contributor.author: BELINSKAIA, D.A.; VORONINA, P.A.; SHMURAK, V.I.; Jenkins, R. O.; GONCHAROV, N.V. dc.description.abstract: Being one of the main proteins in the human body and many animal species, albumin plays a decisive role in the transport of various ions—electrically neutral and charged molecules—and in maintaining the colloidal osmotic pressure of the blood.
 Albumin is able to bind to almost all known drugs, as well as many nutraceuticals and toxic substances, largely determining their pharmaco and toxicokinetics.
 Albumin of humans and respective representatives in cattle and rodents have their own structural features that determine species differences in functional properties.
 However, albumin is not only passive, but also an active participant of pharmacokinetic and toxicokinetic processes, possessing a number of enzymatic activities.
 Numerous experiments have shown esterase or pseudoesterase activity of albumin towards a number of endogeneous and exogeneous esters.
 Due to the free thiol group of Cys34, albumin can serve as a trap for reactive oxygen and nitrogen species, thus participating in redox processes.
 Glycated albumin makes a significant contribution to the pathogenesis of diabetes and other diseases.
 The interaction of albumin with blood cells, blood vessels and tissue cells outside the vascular bed is of great importance.
 Interactions with endothelial glycocalyx and vascular endothelial cells largely determine the integrative role of albumin.
 This review considers the esterase, antioxidant, transporting and signaling properties of albumin, as well as its structural and functional modifications and their significance in the pathogenesis of certain diseases. dc.description: The Publisher's final version can be found by following the DOI link.
 Open access article.